AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ## <a name="joinanalysis"></a> Creating or joining an analysis

-The Analyses to which a user belongs to, is defined through a <a href="https://alice.its.cern.ch/jira/secure/Dashboard.jspa" target="_blank">JIRA</a> ticket.
+The Analyses to which a user belongs to, is defined through a [JIRA](https://alice.its.cern.ch/jira/secure/Dashboard.jspa) ticket.
 In the JIRA page, create an issue by clicking on the button `Create`, and fill the information with the following parameters:

 * In _Project_ select your PWG.